Morgen-Henry/supernatural_map/README.md

 # Project 3
-## An interactive map showing UFO, bigfoot and haunted place in the US
+## An interactive map marking UFO sightings, Bigfoot sightings, and various haunted places in the US.

 - Group Members:
 	- Morgen Henry